v1993/linuxmotehook/README.md

 1. PadTest -- program used to test motion sources.
 Leaving gyro noise aside, works flawlessly.
 2. Cemu(hook) itself -- tested with few games, works fine.
+3. Citra -- tested with Kirby: Planet Robobot, may loose orientation a bit but is still very playable (much better than right mouse button).
+4. Dolphin -- tested with few games.
+Buttons are functioning flawlessly and motion is working ok, but it is recommended to use built-in means of connecting WiiMote unless required otherwise. `Dolphin` profile is made specifically for this emulator.